Information for 14673IIED

 This report gives a background to honey production around Bwindi Impenetrable National Park before presenting the content of the training provided to local beekeepers by Golden Bees Ltd.

 The training aimed to build the supply of good quality local honey by increasing the skill and knowledge of the beekeepers and introducing low cost ‘transitional’ hives.

 Finally, the report gives a progress update on the status of honey production in the area since the project, as well as providing recommendations and a way forward for the beekeeping industry around Bwindi.

 Link to other web page:

 Gorilla-tracking tourist activities in Uganda's Bwindi national park generate critical revenue for conservation, but local benefits from tourism are limited and the illegal use of the park's resources continues.
-This project will develop and test new community-based tourism products and services that improve local skills and job opportunities, and the long-term prospects for the park.
+This project developed and tested new community-based tourism products and services to improve local skills and job opportunities, and the long-term prospects for the park.

 More at www.iied.org: